 Reduce leaks, design out joints on pipes and prepare for smarter meters

-Recent research by Thames Water showed that 8% of households show continuous flow on a smart meter, indicating and undetected leak.
-This means that up to 25% of water supplied to domestic properties is wasted as leakage.
+Recent research by Thames Water showed that 8% of households show continuous flow on a smart meter, indicating an undetected leak.
+This means that up to 25% of water supplied to domestic properties is wasted through leakage.

 This leakage can be due to old and corroded lead supply pipes, but the majority of leaks originate from joints in the supply pipe.
 The House Building Federation (HBF) and Water UK have since 2014 issued best practice guidelines.
 Of the 5 prinicples, 4 relate to minimising use and leakage.

 Surface mounted meter housings are a perfect solution for modern methods of construction.
 Meeting all the HBFs Best Practice Guidelines, the meter housing can be pre-installed along with all the internal plumbing systems, and then connected to the mains supply via and continuous, uninterrupted length of pipe.